Purchasing in Spain

 Registry Costs - The registry costs are normally between 250€ and 750€ and are based on the registered value of the property, so will vary.

-What is IVA “IVA is the equivalent to UK VAT” - Before the Escritura / Deeds can be put in your name, you must pay the IVA.
-The IVA for a house is currently set at 7% of the declared purchase price.
+What is ITP? - Before the Escritura / Deeds can be put in your name, you must pay the ITP (transfer tax).
+The ITP varies from region to region, but is usually between 8-10% of the declared purchase price.

 Transferring Funds - We recommend that you use a currency exchange specialist.
 The Olive Tree Pinoso can help you obtain the very best rates, if you require assistance in this area.